allegheny-college-cmpsc-101-fall-2023/intersection-algorithms-starter/README.md

 - Specifically, you can change into the program directory by typing `cd square`.
 - Install the dependencies for the project by typing `poetry install`.
 - Run the program in with both algorithms by typing:
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleSingle`
+  - `poetry run intersection --numelems 1000 --maximum 25 --profile --approach TupleSingle`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleDouble`
+  - `poetry run intersection --numelems 1000 --maximum 25 --profile --approach TupleDouble`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListSingle`
+  - `poetry run intersection --numelems 1000 --maximum 25 --profile --approach ListSingle`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListDouble`
+  - `poetry run intersection --numelems 1000 --maximum 25 --profile --approach ListDouble`
   - Please note that these are not the only configurations you should try for your experiment
   - Please note that the program will not work unless you add the required source code
   - Please refer to the `writing/reflection.md` file for all ways to run the program